 Yes, all Columbia Gorge Express buses are wheelchair accessible.

-Each bus can accommodate up to three bikes in a bike rack or in the luggage compartment under the vehicle.
+Each bus can accommodate up to three bikes on a bike rack or in the luggage compartment under the vehicle.

 Only service animals are allowed on the bus.

-No, the buses are not equipped with seat belts.
+Only some buses are equipped with seat belts.

 Yes, all buses are air conditioned.

 Other than water, open food and drink is not allowed on the Columbia Gorge Express.

 The Columbia Gorge Express is paid for through a combination of federal and state public transportation funds that ODOT has allocated to this project, including funding through the Federal Lands Access Program.